thepetk/ai-rolling-demo-gitops/README.md

 - The rolling demo, currently supports only Github deployments.
 That said, you cannot use `Gitlab` as `Host Type` when installing the template.
 - The github organization set to serve the demo is `ai-rolling-demo`, that said you need to keep it as the `Repository Owner`.
 - Same applies for the `Image Organization` value.
 The `quay.io` repository corresponding to the demo is `rhdhpai-rolling-demo`.

+### Model Catalog Bridge

+- A pre-requisite for the model catalog bridge to work is a running Red Hat OpenShift AI instance, so the bridge can fetch all registered models and add them to RHDH as catalog entities.

 ### Limited Application Lifecycle